allencasul/messaging-system-/README.md

 # messaging-system-
-This is a messaging system with php, mysql and ajax
+This is a real time messaging system with php, mysql and ajax.